Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/editing.rst

    Restrict the tool to a subset.
    See above :ref:`The Subset Option <sculpt-paint_weight-paint_editing_subset>` for how subsets are defined.
 Limit
-   This is the minimum weight value that will be kept in the Group.
+   This is the minimum weight value that will be kept in the group.
    Weights below this value will be removed from the group.
 Keep Single
-   Ensure that the Clean tool will not create completely unreferenced vertices (vertices which are not assigned to any Vertex Group), so each vertex will keep at least one weight, even if it is below the limit value!
+   Ensure that the *Clean* tool will not create completely unreferenced vertices (vertices which are not assigned to any vertex group), so each vertex will keep at least one weight, even if it is below the limit value!